bricej13/dotnet-templates/templates/Webapi.Template/README.md

 ## Serilog
+Serilog is setup in `SetupSerilog` method of `ConfigureHostBuilderExtensions`
+### Configuring
+Serilog uses the configuration from `appsettings.json`.
+See the [documentation](https://github.com/serilog/serilog-settings-configuration) for further information.

 ## Automapper
 Automapper is seutp using the `SetupAutomapper` extension method and `AutomapperProfile` class.
 Example configurations should be removed